atsign-foundation/atsign.dev/content/en/docs/rSDK_migration/_index.md

 SDK initiates a Sync process without any apps requesting when SDK detects that the local and the cloud secondaries are out of sync.

-Please look at SyncService dart docs for more details on the usage.
+Please look at [SyncService dart code docs](https://github.com/atsign-foundation/at_client_sdk/blob/trunk/at_client/lib/src/service/sync_service.dart) for more details on the usage.

 ## Sync trigger conditions